 - There was a special berth on the train.

-Here, berth is a noun which means a shelf-like sleeping space, as on a ship, airplane, or railroad car.
+Here, berth is a noun that means a shelf-like sleeping space, as on a ship, airplane, or railroad car.

 - Leonard announced the birth of his second child.

-Here, birth is a noun which means the act or process of bearing or bringing forth offspring.
+Here, birth is a noun that means the act or process of bearing or bringing forth offspring.

 Beside or Besides?